 TAXATION OF YOUR RETIREMENT IN PORTUGAL

-Portugal has implemented in 2009 the status of non-habitual resident.
-This status offers the possibility of exempting your retirement pension for a period of 10 years.
-On condition that you establish your tax residence in Portugal.
+Portugal introduced non-habitual resident status in 2009.
+This offers the possibility of exempting your retirement pension for a period of 10 years.
+Provided you have established your tax residence in Portugal.

 This measure has been much publicized for several years, but it is important to respect certain rules to avoid having your pension imposed in France.

 The bilateral tax treaty

 Regarding the tax treaty signed between France and Portugal, it stipulates that the host country taxes private sector pensions, and France taxes public sector pensions.
 It is therefore important to take into account that retired civil servants cannot benefit from the RNH status.

 In order for your pension to be taxed in Portugal and not in France, you must base your tax residence in Portugal.
 You will have to set up your home and that you do not keep your house in France.

 By keeping a home in each state, you jeopardize your expatriation project.
 LOne of the control elements by the French financial services and the center of your vital interests.